SenpaiKishore/senpai.github.io/_posts/2023-10-09-portfolio.md

 - **Curiosity**, Strong need to know the *truth* about this universe.
 [My crime is that of curiosity](http://phrack.org/issues/7/3.html).
 - Highly confident in my ability to **learn new & complex skills very quickly.**
 - **Optimist** by default, cuz I believe in the power of [Goddess of Everything Else](https://slatestarcodex.com/2015/08/17/the-goddess-of-everything-else-2/).
-- Sense of humility, because I understand, as a human, I have limited domain space of data from subjective experience, at a given time.
+- Sense of *humility*, because I understand, as a human, I have limited domain space of data from subjective experience, at a given time.
 Always looking for new perspectives/ideas that evolve my mind.

 ### My Projects:
 - Coded custom CRM + Operations software interior furniture manufacturing company.